-If you’re like most Excel users, you’re only using a tiny proportion of what the software can offer.
-And there’s a good chance you’re missing out on time-saving formulas and functions (ready-made formulas) that could save you hassle and make your calculations more reliable.
+That being said, many within the accounts payable department who have yet to automate their processes still depend on Excel from time to time - and most Excel users only take advantage of a tiny proportion of what the software can offer, missing out on time-saving formulas and functions (ready-made formulas) that can save hassle and make calculations more reliable.

-- To copy a formula into all the cells in a row or column, select the cell containing the formula, right click or control C to copy, click and drag with the mouse to select all the cells where you want the formula to go, enter.
+- To copy a formula into all the cells in a row or column, select the cell containing the formula, right-click or control/command C to copy, click and drag with the mouse to select all the cells where you want the formula to go, Enter.

 1 - Basic arithmetic

-To add, subtract, multiply or divide, use the 4 basic ‘operators’.
+To add, subtract, multiply or divide, use the four basic ‘operators’.

 The formulas are the same as normal sums, but with the = sign first.